datanelson518/Bryce-Harper-Home-Run-Review/README.md

 ### Home Run Launch Speed (Exit Velocity) Correlations to various Pitch stats

-Now I am going to get a little more statistical on you and analyze Harper's correlations against some specific pitch specific statistics.
+Now I am going to get a little more statistical on you and analyze Harper's correlations against some specific pitch statistics.

 **Pitch Stats:**
 - `Release Speed`: the (perceived) speed of the pitch upon release from the pitcher
 - `Release Spin Rate`: how much spin, in revolutions per minute, a pitch was thrown with upon release.
 - `Release Extension`: how far off the mound, in feet, a pitcher releases the pitch.
 - `Effective Speed`: the (actual) speed of the pitch upon the ball crossing home plate

+1. Release Speed:
+    - A weak positive correlation.
+Meaning that as the release speed of the pitch increases so will the exit velocity of Harper's home runs.
+It's a very low correlation meaning that this stat against velocity is not going to provide a whole lot of valuable insight into exit velocity.
+2. Release Spin Rate:
+    - A weak postive correlation.
+Meaning that as the release spin rate of the pitch increase so the the exit velocity of Harper's home runs.
+It's larger than the Release Speed correlation but still quite low and won't provide very much value into the exit velocity.
+3. Release Extension:
+    - A weak negative correlation.
+Meaning that as the release extension of the pitch increases the exit velocity of Harper's home runs will decrease.
+Still a low value but it's the strongest correlation value of the previous two thus far but will still not provide very much value into the exit velocity.
+4. Effective Speed:
+    - A weak negative correlation.
+Meaning that as the effective speed of the pitch increases the exit velocity of Harper's home runs will decrease.
+Another very low value meaning we won't be able to draw valuable insights into the exit velocity (at this point).

+##### Overall Interpretation

+Even though the below pitch stats are all showing weak correlations to the target stat (exit velocity) it's still worth examining to understand if/where the strengths are in the data.

 <p align="center">
   <img src="plots/launch_speed_correlations_final1.png">